eraybasar/pesdk-docs/_guides/ios/v6_5/features/overlays.md

 ---
 layout: guides/ios/v6_5/content
-title: &title Architecture # title as shown in the menu and
+title: &title Overlays # title as shown in the menu and

 menuitem: *title
-order: 2
+order: 1
 platform:
   - ios
 version:
   - v6_5
 category:
   - guide
-  - introduction
+  - feature
 tags: &tags # tags that are necessary
   - photo editor

-status: draft
+published: false # Either published or not
 ---

-# Architecture